Posted here are all GED® prep locations and test centers in the Washington D.C. region.

 For the many people who did not finish high school, there is a possibility to bridge the gap via the General Education Development (GED) program.
 After completing the GED exam, students will receive the GED diploma or certificate, which is recognized by practically all US employers, government agencies and colleges and universities as equivalent to a high school diploma.

-In 2014, the GED exam was drastically upgraded by GED Testing Service (a joint venture of the American Council on Education – ACE – and Pearson, a leading education assessment developer) to get in line with the generally accepted Common Core education standards and to better reflect industry practices and higher education’s requirements.
+A few years back, the GED exam was drastically upgraded by GED Testing Service (a joint venture of the American Council on Education – ACE – and Pearson, a leading education assessment developer) to get in line with the generally accepted Common Core education standards and to better reflect industry practices and higher education’s requirements.

 The GED exam focuses more on skills that are required in modern-day companies and colleges, such as critical and analytical thinking and computer literacy.
 By offering better access to GED preparation and testing, adults are offered a major leap forward to earn a secondary credential that can lead to better jobs and post-secondary education.
 You can schedule one of the four GED subtests at a time but you are required to deal with the entire GED battery within a time period of two years.

-The 2014 edition of the GED exam is totally computer-formatted, the paper-based version retired, the level was raised as was the price tag.
+The new edition of the GED exam is totally computer-formatted, the paper-based version retired, the level was raised as was the price tag.
 All these changes have urged several states, including New York, Indiana, Montana, and New Hampshire, to choose alternative providers of their high school equivalency exam.
 A student should also visit as many job fairs and education or business events as possible to see what’s expected and going on in the job market.

 You can find many support programs where committed teachers, often assisted by a volunteer, provide all the special help you need to study well and help students achieve the careers they deserve.
 Just contact one of the prep sites listed on this page by phone or email and learn if you can sign up for their programs.
 Online support is also available on this website through numerous free practice tests and very effective video lessons.
 Online instruction allows you to learn at the time that fits your calendar.